-The MSE loss during the training of the model was evaluated as shown in Figure \ref{fig:fig_3}(a).
+The MSE loss during the model training was evaluated as shown in Figure \ref{fig:fig_3}(a).
 At the beginning of training (epochs close to 0), both training and testing losses are high, which is expected because the model starts with randomly initialized weights.
 It has not yet learned to map the input features to the target output effectively.
-In the first few epochs, both the training and testing losses drop steeply.
-This indicates that the model is learning rapidly and adjusting its weights effectively to minimize the error.
+In the first few epochs, both the training and the testing losses drop steeply.
+This indicates that the model is learning rapidly and effectively by adjusting its weights to minimize error.
 As training progresses, the loss values for both training and testing data begin to plateau.
-This suggests that the model has learnt the underlying patterns in the data and is approaching convergence.
-The training loss and testing loss closely follow each other throughout the training process.
+This suggests that the model has learned the underlying patterns in the data and is approaching convergence.
+Training loss and testing loss closely follow each other throughout the training process.
 This is a strong indicator that the model is generalizing well to unseen data and is not overfitting.
-At the final epochs (e.g., around 1000), both training and testing losses remain low and stable, further confirming that the model has achieved a good fit without overfitting or underfitting.
+At the final epochs (e.g., around 1000), both training and testing losses remain low and stable, further confirming that the model has achieved a good fit without over-fitting or under-fitting.
 The convergence of training and training losses demonstrates the model's capability to learn and generalize effectively.
 The lack of significant divergence between the two curves suggests that the chosen hyperparameters (learning rate, architecture, etc.) are appropriate.
-The alignment of the testing loss with the training loss highlights that the model is not overly complex and has a good balance of bias and variance.
+The alignment of the test loss with the training loss highlights that the model is not overly complex and has a good balance of bias and variance.
 Here, the R$^{2}$ score and error metrics (MSE or MAE) were initially evaluated using a single train-test split.
-However, to ensure superior generalization and model reliability, we have also performed 10-fold cross-validation, as discussed below.
+However, to ensure superior generalization and model reliability, we have also performed a 10-fold cross-validation, as discussed below.